chainflip-io/chainflip-backend/state-chain/README.md

 ```

 ### Chain Specification Docs

 Docs on custom chain specifications can be found at https://docs.substrate.io/main-docs/build/chain-spec/.

-In order to create a custom chain specification use `./target/release/chainflip-node build-spec`.
+In order to create a custom chain specification use `./target/release/chainflip-node build-spec --help` to find out how.

 ### Benchmark